dsmv/svga_imitator/README.md

 The simulator program is based on Cooperspice:  https://www.copperspice.com/

-The Vivado simulator is used for modeling.
-It is possible to use other simulators, but for them you need to compile other shared libraries.
+The Vivado simulator is used for simulation.
+Other simulators can be used, but they will require compiling other shared libraries.

 The simulator program also generates image files for each received frame.
 File names: svga_nn.png, where nn is the frame number